MHH-RCUG/Wochenende/README.md

 - run the Haybaler report integration tool (provided it is installed and configured)
 - clean up files

-This script requires [Haybaler](https://github.com/MHH-RCUG/haybaler) and it's dependencies to be installed, and will otherwise fail at some steps.
+This script requires [Haybaler](https://github.com/MHH-RCUG/haybaler) and its dependencies to be installed, and will otherwise fail at some steps.

 ### Running the metagenomic reporting scripts manually